dd32/td-gh-ex/readme.txt

 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

+@version 0.7
+1. Fixed header cannot modified by removing the extra white spaces from the woocommerce.php file.
 @version 0.6
 1. Removed the undefined idex errors from the project , service and slider settings.